Booking flights online using desktop computer

 When it comes to booking flights, the pricing can feel like a labyrinth at times.
 That’s where travel agents shine.
 They wield a powerful tool known as the Global Distribution System (GDS) which holds the key to unlocking valuable insights into airline pricing.
 GDS provides access to a treasure trove of information, ranging from fare classes to restrictions and policies across multiple airlines.

-Fare Classes: Each seat on a flight is categorized by fare class, and each fare class comes with its own set of rules regarding changes, cancellations, refunds, and upgrade eligibility.
-Travel agents are skilled in deciphering these nuances to match their clients’ needs with the right fare class.
+Fare Classes: Each seat on a flight is categorized by fare class, and each fare class has its own set of rules regarding changes, cancellations, refunds, and upgrade eligibility.
+Travel agents are skilled at deciphering these nuances to match their client’s needs with the right fare class.

 Special Fares: Airlines often offer special fares that are not made readily available to the general public.
 Travel agents use their access through GDS to uncover and secure these special deals for their clients.